CtrlK

 Conciseness

 The content is entirely filler and meta-description.
 It explains what the skill does in abstract terms without providing any actual S3 bucket policy content, examples, or instructions.
-Every section restates the same vague information.
+Every section restates the same vague idea.

 1 / 3